-There are no discounts available for any of my products.
+There are no discounts available for any of my products at this time.
 Here’s why:

-In fact, while there is no chance of a discount, there’s also no telling whether I will increase the price in the future, much like I’ve increased the price from the first group of pilot users to the second group.
-The price can only go up and will never go down (see reason 1 above).
+In fact, there’s also no telling when I will increase the price in the future, much like how I’ve more than doubled the price from the first group of pilot users.
+The price can only go up as its value goes up.
+It will never go down.

-That said, you would be locked in for all future updates, and I do offer a 30-day refund policy.
+This also means you'll be locked in for all future updates.
+I also offer a 30-day refund policy.
 If you think you made the wrong decision, send me a note within 30 days of purchase and you'll get a full refund.

-If you still find the price too steep, most of my material can be found for free by reading my blog (which load more slowly as more people visit), signing up (and waiting for) my emails, or joining the private MTYLT Facebook community.
+Lastly, most of my material can be found for free on my blog, in my emails, or the private MTYLT Facebook community.

-But here’s the thing: I've spent hundreds if not thousands of hours...
+I've spent hundreds, if not thousands, of hours...

-You could reinvent the wheel and figure it out yourself, if you become an autodidact extract the useful insights from a sea of information.
+You could piece together and test strategies from Google (or your preferred search engine).
+You could reinvent the wheel and figure it out yourself by extracting the useful insights from a sea of information.

-Another option is to skip a few steps ahead with strategies and systems that have been proven to work for me and for others, which will make you more efficient, make you less uncertain, and give you more time to do the work that moves the needle.
+The other option is to skip a few steps ahead with strategies and systems that have been proven to work for me and for others, which will make you more efficient and effective, make you less uncertain, and give you more time to do the work that moves the needle.